 The employee turnover rate is a measure of how often employees leave an organization.
 It is calculated by dividing the number of employees who have left the organization in a given time period by the average number of employees employed during that time period.

-This rate is generally expressed as a percentage and can help businesses identify areas where they need to focus their efforts to reduce employee turnover.
+This rate is generally expressed as a percentage and can help businesses identify areas where they need to focus their efforts to less employee turnover.

 Turnover by industry